Heavy Neutral Leptons from kaon decays in the SHiP experiment

 While $D$-mesons can produce HNLs with masses up to about 2\,GeV, the HNL of smaller masses, up to about 0.5\,GeV and 0.14\,GeV can be also produced in decays of kaons and pions, respectively.
 So far these production modes have been fully neglected.
 The reason is natural: in the target material the kaon and pion decay lengths grossly exceed their interaction lengths.
 Consequently, these light mesons get absorbed and certainly degrade in energy.
 The 3-momenta of produced HNL are generically not pointed towards the detector, and their typical values are too small to pass the selection criteria for signal events and to suppress the background.
 Nevertheless, this question has not been studied before, and here we present our estimates for the signal rates of {\it HNL appeared in kaon decays} inside the SHiP target.
 We observe, that disadvantages of the mildly-relativistic kinematics are compensated to large extent by a high kaon production rate.
-We find this result encouraging, since the expected signal rate at the SHiP detector is not only noticeably higher than that for HNL (of the same mass) from $D$-mesons, but also high enough to fully explore a large part of the allowed by the Big Bang Nucleosynthesis region.
-Inside it the HNL decays in the early Universe do not spoil the production of light nuclei in the cosmic plasma (the energetic SM particles from HNL decays might be dangerous, destroying the light nuclei).
+We find this result encouraging, since the expected signal rate at the SHiP detector is not only noticeably higher than that for HNL (of the same mass) from $D$-mesons, but also high enough to fully explore a large part of the allowed by the Big Bang Nucleosynthesis region (in models without the special hierarchy: mixing with the tau neutrino should not strongly dominate).
+Inside it HNL decays in the early Universe do not spoil the production of light nuclei in the cosmic plasma (energetic SM particles from HNL decays might be dangerous, destroying the light nuclei).
 This finding strengthens the physics case of SHiP, which results may be of great importance for the seesaw type I mechanism \cite{Minkowski:1977sc,Yanagida:1980xy} of generating active neutrino masses.

 The paper is organized as follows.
 We start with the model description explaining possible origin of the HNL mixing with active neutrinos and introduce the required notations.
 Then we outline the part of SHiP facility relevant for our study: the target structure, the position and geometry of the main detector.
 Further we turn to the kaon production by the beam protons on target, that we calculate by making use of the GEANT4 package\,\cite{Agostinelli:2002hh}.
 Then we trace kaon decays into HNL and the latter subsequent decays inside the detector volume to the SM particles forming the signal events.
 Applying the cuts, presently accepted by the SHiP collaboration, as well as the zero-background hypothesis, we calculate the number of signal events and the corresponding limits on the sterile-active neutrino mixing to be placed by the SHiP experiment in case of no evidence.
 Finally, we summarize with discussion of possible options to improve the SHiP performance in searches for HNL.